marcovwu/Blood_Pressure_APP/README.md

-# Object Detection and Recognition with Its Application to Smart Homecare
+# Object Detection and Recognition with Its Application to Smart Homecare (OD-RASH)
-It was a Blood Pressure Server to auto detect image to check normal or record value
+It is a Blood Pressure Server to auto detect image to check normal or record value.

 Model flow